dbachilo/dvrstart/README.md

 It does not matter, where your dvrstart.gambas file is located, you can run it from anywhere, but it is assumed that you run it from /usr/local/bin during the system startup and it has root priviledges.

+It does not have to be run as root as of now, because it does not write it's config files yet.
+If you have a user, which has write privs to the path of records, then it would work just as good.